 Guidelines for gene symbols

 Symbols are short-form representations (or abbreviations) of the descriptive gene name (see https://www.genenames.org/about/guidelines).
-They are typically only applied to a gene (rather than a protein, or isoforms of a gene).
+They are typically only applied to a gene (rather than a protein, or isoforms of a protein).
 We do not recommend coining new symbols for newly named genes.
 However, if a name from an orthologous gene was adopted, you may use this gene’s symbol, as well.

 Guidelines for gene and protein (mRNA) names